pderaaij/research-intrapreneurship/thesis/chapter-2.md

 ![Framework of intrapreneurship by @neessen2019](./thesis/figures/intrapreneurship-framework.png){#fig:intrapreneurship-framework}

 @deJong2011 describes _intrapreneurial behaviour_ "as the identification and exploitation of opportunities by individual workers that (also) advance the organisation. (p.
 4)".
-Intrapreneurial behaviour is commonly defined by the dimensions of _proactivity_, _innovativeness_, and _risk-taking_ [@neessen2019, @deJong2011, @gawke2019].
+Intrapreneurial behaviour is commonly defined by the dimensions of _proactivity_, _innovativeness_, and _risk-taking_ [@neessen2019; @deJong2011; @gawke2019].
 Additionally @neessen2019 found _opportunity recognition and exploitation_ and _networking_ to be characteristic dimensions of intrapreneurial behaviour. @gawke2019 depicts this as an entrepreneurial orientation towards intrapreneurship.

 As intrapreneurship is a bottom-up approach it can only be achieved if employees display intrapreneurial behaviour.
 Predicting if an individual will engage in certain human behaviour is a core tenet of the person-environment fit theory [@vanVianen2018].
 It researches, and emphasises, the compatibility between workers and their work environment [@kristof1996].
 The theory of person-environment fit suggests that individual attitudes, behaviours, and other outcomes result not from the person or environment separately, but from the relationship between the two [@edwards1996].

 ## 2.2 Person-environment fit perspective

 Not all individuals will display the same behaviour, even when they are in the same environment.
-To find possible reasons for this difference academics use the theory of Person-Environment fit.
+To find possible reasons for this difference a popular theory is Person-Environment fit theory.
 "Person-Environment fit is generally defined as the compatibility between individuals and their environment [@vanVianen2018, p.
 76]".
 The theory suggests that the attitudes, behaviours, and other outcomes, do not result from the person or environment separately, but rather from the relationship between the two [@jong2021].

-@@pe-fit and the types of fits (person-job/person-organisation etc etc)
-@@ needs-supplies and why?
+Meaning, if the characteristics of an individual are aligned with those of the environment, it will lead to a certain outcome in behaviour.

+A wide range of fit concepts exist in the context of work.
+The most prominent fit concepts are "person-job fit (fit between individual abilities and needs and the demands and supplies of the job), person-organisation fit (fit between individual and organisational values), person-team fit (fit between individual attributes and those of the group), and person-supervisor fit (fit between individual attributes and those of the supervisor)" [@vanVianen2018].
+Each of these fit concepts investigate a specific congruence between the person and environment.

-- A needs-supplies fit displays the alignment of the employees needs, desires, or preferences and the supply provided by the job the perform [@kristof2005]
-- The needs-supplies will help us in determining if the NS fit or misfit on the organisational factor of autonomy [@neessen2019] will influence intrapreneurial behaviour.
+To answer our main hypothesis in this research the fit concept of needs-supplies is chosen.
+Needs-supplies fit displays the alignment of the employees needs, desires, or preferences and the supply provided by the job the perform [@kristof2005] It is a fit that belongs to the person-job concept [@vanVianen2018].
+The reason for this is twofold: 1) autonomy is typically researched in the context of person-job fit [@vanVianen2018], and 2) needs-supplies fit has the greatest impact on job attitudes [@kristof2005].
+By investigating the fit or misfit regarding regarding autonomy needs and supplies will tell us of this affects the attitude towards intrapreneurial behaviour.

 ## 2.3 The role of autonomy